-The purpose of the Developmental Awards program is to stimulate new, community-engaged research projects for generation of preliminary data to increase competitiveness for future extramural HIV/AIDS and mental health research funding.
+The purpose of the Developmental Awards program is to stimulate new, community-engaged research projects for the generation of preliminary data to increase competitiveness for future extramural HIV/AIDS and mental health research funding.
 Award proposals in any area relevant to the intersection of HIV and mental health disparities will be given full consideration.
-The CHARM Developmental Awards Program encourages proposals addressing the intersection of HIV and mental health in South Florida.
+The CHARM Developmental Awards Program encourages proposals addressing the intersection of HIV and mental health in Florida.
 Priority research areas, informed by the CHARM Community Advisory Board, include but are not limited to:

-- Impact of social determinants of health on HIV and mental health disparities, and factors of resilience - Uptake or implementation of injectable ARVs for PrEP or HIV treatment (including addressing side effects) - Quality of life needs for people living with HIV (e.g., housing, nutrition/food security, education, self-advocacy) - Access to substance use and mental health interventions - Youth prevention interventions addressing HIV and mental health - Haitian-Americans and HIV stigma - Adaptation or development of interventions or implementation strategies that address HIV and mental health related disparities - Developing or pilot testing implementation strategies to improve the reach, adoption, implementation, or maintenance of evidence-based HIV/MH interventions - Studies evaluating implementation determinants (i.e., barriers/facilitators of implementation outcomes) of evidence-based HIV/MH interventions - Any research area listed in Part 2, Section I of PAR-20-308, except those specific to HIV-associated CNS dysfunction/disease.
+- Risk and protective factors for mental health among people living with HIV - Uptake or implementation of injectable ARVs for PrEP or HIV treatment (including addressing side effects) - Quality of life needs for people living with HIV - The effects of HIV/AIDS syndemic conditions on physical health and/or mental health - Access to substance use and mental health interventions - Youth prevention interventions addressing HIV and mental health - Intersection of Aging and HIV as it relates to mental health - Adaptation or development of interventions or implementation strategies to promote mental health among people at risk for or living with HIV - Developing or pilot testing implementation strategies to improve the reach, adoption, implementation, or maintenance of evidence-based HIV/MH interventions - Studies evaluating implementation determinants (i.e., barriers/facilitators of implementation outcomes) of evidence-based HIV/MH interventions - Any research area listed in Part 2, Section I of PAR-20-308.

 CHARM's Developmental Awards Program includes two types of awards, CHARM Pilot Awards, and CHARM Scholar Awards, which are described below.
 Awards will provide up to \$45,000 in direct costs for a one-year funding period.
 Up to 3 awards will be granted in this cycle.
+For this year only, we are offering another opportunity, the

+CHARM Bridge Award.
 Applicants can only apply for one award.